How we drove into it (part 1)

 Light Luggage, Lighter Heart

-When I landed in Italy five days before Mo, I swear I could breathe again—like I’d locked up all the noise and tension inside my shoebox studio in Dubai and left it there, padlocked behind me.
-I was carrying both our luggage, stuffing every corner of that heavy suitcase with his clothes and mine to save a few dirhams on checked bags, but honestly?
-It felt light.
+And then it happened.
+Months of stress and anxiety made space for reality—the one that had fuelled me through the headaches and the breakdown-adjacent weeks.
+When I landed in Italy five days before Mo, I swear I could breathe again, like I’d locked all the Dubai noise inside my shoebox studio and left it there, padlocked.
+I was carrying both our luggage—stuffing every corner of a heavy suitcase with his clothes and mine to save a few dirhams on checked bags—but honestly, it felt light.
 Feather-light.
-I wasn’t dragging my body across airports.
-I was floating on anticipation.
+I wasn’t dragging myself across airports; I was floating on anticipation.

-There were things to do—yes.
-Check-ups to squeeze in.
-My mom’s campervan to get ready for the road.
-Favors to run.
-Friends and family to catch up with like a rushed montage.
-But even with all that—appointments, errands, hellos, and backseat family politics—I felt serenely at peace.
-Like I’d stepped into a warm stream and just let it carry me.
+There were things to do, of course: check-ups to squeeze in, my mom’s campervan to prep for the road, favours to run, friends and family to catch up with in a rushed montage, plus the usual backseat family politics that come free with Italian life.
+And still, through all of it, I felt serenely at peace, like I’d stepped into a warm stream and let it carry me.

-And Mo, bless him, was so present—even through the screen.
-We were apart for those five days, but his voice was there, grounding me, checking in.
+Mo was present even through the screen, grounding me from far away.
+We were apart for those five days, but his voice was there, checking in, keeping me steady.
 When he landed in Barcelona for his quick solo layover before meeting me in Italy, he didn’t exactly fall in love with the city.
-He found it a bit… meh.
-Mo is a people person—he thrives in company, in shared jokes and spontaneous plans.
-A solo adventure for him is like watching a comedy alone: kind of pointless.
-He wandered around aimlessly, unimpressed, underwhelmed, waiting for the part of the trip that actually mattered.
-Me (or at least, that’s what I like to tell myself).
+He found it… meh.
+Mo is a people person.
+He thrives in company, in shared jokes, in spontaneous plans.
+Solo adventures for him are like watching a comedy alone—possible, but pointless.
+He wandered around unimpressed and underwhelmed, waiting for the part of the trip that mattered.
+Me.
+(Or at least that’s what I like to tell myself, and I’ll keep telling myself until proven otherwise.)

 I, on the other hand, adore solo time.
-I used to thrive on it.
-I’ve traveled the world alone, relishing those quiet Sundays filled with books, playlists, long walks, and food made just the way I like it.
-I don’t fear being alone.
-I need it to recharge.
+I used to live on it—quiet Sundays filled with books, playlists, long walks, food made exactly the way I like it.
+I don’t fear being alone; I need it.
 Mo doesn’t.
-He sees solitude as a glitch in the system.
-He visits his family, calls his friends, always in orbit around someone.
+He treats solitude like a glitch.
+He visits family, calls friends, stays in orbit around someone the way some people stay in orbit around caffeine.

-My mom and her friend had kindly offered to drive us.
-We picked him up and stopped at a local bar—the kind with real Italian breakfast: cappuccino with milk so fresh you can still hear the cow’s sigh, and cornetti filled with tangy, homemade berry jam.
-Mo isn’t one for sweets.
-He’s not big on dessert, especially not in the morning.
-But something about that flaky pastry, the bold espresso, the creamy foam—it won him over.
-Italy has a way of doing that.
+My mom and her friend offered to drive us.
+We picked him up and stopped at a local bar, the kind that still knows how to do breakfast properly: cappuccino with milk so fresh you can practically hear the cow’s sigh, cornetti filled with tangy homemade berry jam.
+Mo isn’t a sweet-in-the-morning person.
+Dessert doesn’t excite him, especially at breakfast.
+And yet, something about that flaky pastry and bold espresso and creamy foam won him over.
+Italy has a quiet way of converting people.

-Back at my mom’s friend’s place, we found the campervan parked and waiting.
-We brewed another coffee, packed the last few items, and loaded everything.
-Inside the garage: the Vespa I’d bought at 15, my dumbbells, and a few other necessities.
-The fridge was stocked.
-The pantry was full.
-The tank?
-Filled.
+Back at my mom’s friend’s place, the campervan was waiting like an obedient beast.
+We brewed another coffee, packed the last items, loaded everything.
+In the garage: the Vespa I bought at fifteen, my dumbbells, and the little necessities that make travel feel like life instead of survival.
+Fridge stocked.
+Pantry full.
+Tank filled.
 We were ready.

-Mo insisted on driving—he associates driving with masculinity.
-Even though he had zero experience with manual vehicles.
+Mo insisted on driving because he associates driving with masculinity, and I let him because I’m occasionally brave in a way that borders on irresponsible.
+He had zero experience with manual vehicles.
 Even less with a bulky campervan.
-So I held my breath and prayed my way through the first five kilometers, winding through medieval alleyways barely wide enough for a wheelbarrow, let alone our mechanical beast.
+So I held my breath and prayed my way through the first five kilometres, winding through medieval alleyways barely wide enough for a wheelbarrow, let alone our mechanical beast.
 A Syrian man raised on Dubai highways was now navigating northern Italian goat paths.
-The anxiety?
-Palpable.
+The anxiety was… alive.

 Still, he did it.
-Got us all the way through Veneto and Friuli-Venezia Giulia, smooth and fast.
-Close to the Slovenian border, I took the wheel.
-The fuel must’ve been dodgy because it barely got us 350 km, but Slovenia had cheaper prices, and we refilled before heading to Predjama Castle.
+He got us through Veneto and Friuli-Venezia Giulia smooth and fast, and close to the Slovenian border I took the wheel.
+The fuel must’ve been dodgy because it barely got us 350 km, but Slovenia had cheaper prices, so we refilled and aimed for Predjama Castle.

 Two Helmets, One Vespa

-We reached the village just before golden hour and parked the campervan in a quiet spot I found through my usual digital tricks — no need for roadside drama or overpriced tourist traps.
-A quick stretch, a shuffle of bags, and we were ready to switch rides.
-Out came the Vespa — the one that had passed from cousin to cousin like a legacy of teenage rebellion and summer errands — and now, years later, had somehow become ours for the week.
+We reached the village just before golden hour and parked the campervan in a quiet spot I found through my usual digital tricks—no roadside drama, no overpriced tourist traps.
+We stretched, shuffled bags, and switched rides.
+Out came the Vespa, the one that had passed from cousin to cousin like a legacy of teenage rebellion and summer errands, now somehow ours for the week.

-We zipped through the Slovenian countryside like two characters out of an old road movie: one helmet slightly crooked, the other one too tight, wind messing with our hair and minds in all the right ways.
-The landscape rolled out like it was trying to seduce us — soft hills dotted with hay bales, forests painted with every shade of green, crooked wooden fences, and a light breeze that tasted faintly of wild thyme and farms.
-Even the cows looked photogenic.
-Every curve in the road gave me a shot of something I hadn’t felt in a while: joy, maybe.
-Or just the temporary illusion that nothing back home mattered.
+We zipped through the Slovenian countryside like characters in an old road movie: one helmet slightly crooked, the other too tight, wind messing with our hair and minds in all the right ways.
+The landscape rolled out with soft hills and hay bales, forests in every shade of green, crooked wooden fences, a breeze that tasted faintly of farms and wild thyme.
+Even the cows looked photogenic, like they’d been hired by the tourism board.

-And then it appeared — Predjama Castle — not standing, but rising, as if the mountain itself had decided to become a palace.
-Built right into the cliffside, it blended into the raw limestone with such eerie perfection that it looked less like a construction project and more like nature’s afterthought.
-The kind of place that humbles you by simply existing.
-A fortress with secrets, watching over the valley like it had been doing so for a thousand years — and probably had.
+And then Predjama Castle appeared—not standing, but rising, as if the mountain itself had decided to become a palace.
+Built into the cliffside, it blended into the limestone with eerie perfection, less like a construction project and more like an ancient creature that had always been there.
+A fortress with secrets, watching over the valley with the calm confidence of something that has survived every era of human drama.

-We had dropped close to €90 on a combo ticket to visit both the castle and the Postojna caves.
-Of course, I hadn’t clocked that they weren’t actually side by side — a rookie mistake — and by the time we finished wandering around towers and dungeons, we couldn’t reach the cave tour without staying the night nearby.
-That wasn’t in the plan.
-Or the budget.
-My frugal side took the hit like a champ, even if it stung like throwing money off a cliff.
+We’d dropped close to €90 on a combo ticket for the castle and Postojna caves, and I hadn’t clocked they weren’t actually side by side—a rookie mistake.
+By the time we finished wandering towers and dungeons, we couldn’t reach the cave tour without staying the night nearby.
+Not in the plan.
+Not in the budget.
+My frugal side took the hit with stiff dignity, even if it stung like throwing money off a cliff.
 I sulked for a minute, then let it go.
-Slovenia had already given me more than enough.
+Slovenia was already giving me enough.

-On the ride back from the castle, we took the same winding road through the countryside, but everything looked softer now — the sun had dipped low enough to paint the landscape in honey and flame.
-Somewhere along a quiet stretch of gravel, we spotted two curious horses behind a crooked wooden fence.
-Mo pulled over, and we approached slowly.
-They came right up to us, their soft muzzles warm and damp, their eyes the color of melted chocolate.
-We fed them bits of grass and wildflowers, our palms tickled by their velvet mouths.
-It felt like some cinematic cliché, the kind that makes you want to cry for no reason.
-I didn’t want to leave.
+On the ride back, the same winding road looked softer now, the sun low enough to paint everything in honey and flame.
+Somewhere on a quiet stretch of gravel we spotted two curious horses behind a crooked fence.
+Mo pulled over.
+We approached slowly.
+They came right up to us, soft muzzles warm and damp, eyes the colour of melted chocolate.
+We fed them grass and wildflowers, our palms tickled by velvet mouths, and I felt that ridiculous cinematic ache—the one that makes you want to cry for no logical reason other than this is too good and I don’t want it to end.

 But back at the campervan, a small disaster was waiting.

 Getting the Vespa out had been easy.
-Getting it back in?
-A different story altogether.
+Getting it back in was a different story.
 Mo, brimming with confidence, thought it was a brilliant idea to accelerate it up the narrow ramp.
-I stood inside the garage, ready to receive it like a trusting fool — until the Vespa launched itself forward like a rocket and nearly took me out.
+I stood inside the garage ready to receive it like a trusting fool—until the Vespa launched forward like a rocket and nearly took me out.
 My scream must’ve bounced off every cliff in Slovenia.
-I don’t know what was louder — the screech of the tires, my panic, or Mo’s laugh once he realised I was okay, echoing in the late evening air.
+I don’t know what was louder: the tires, my panic, or Mo’s laugh once he realised I was fine, echoing through the late evening air like the world’s least romantic soundtrack.

-And after a cooling shower, we sat down to eat.
-Dinner was a cold rice salad my mom had packed before we left.
-A classic from the early 2000s, back when she was juggling a business, a household, and a tornado of a daughter.
-Chilled rice, oil, tuna, pickled vegetables, and a kind of practical maternal love that lingers longer than spices.
-That first bite cracked open a memory: summer evenings on the balcony, my dad’s sandals dragging on the tile, mosquito buzz in the distance, the sun painting the marble floor amber.
-Now, here I was, decades later, spooning it into my mouth in a campervan, across the border, with the man I loved watching me like I was the main course.
-I had to blink hard.
+After a cooling shower we ate dinner: a cold rice salad my mom had packed before we left, a classic from the early 2000s—chilled rice, oil, tuna, pickled vegetables—practical maternal love disguised as a meal.
+That first bite cracked open a memory I didn’t expect: summer evenings on the balcony, my dad’s sandals dragging on the tile, mosquitoes buzzing, the sun turning the marble floor amber.
+And now here I was, decades later, spooning it in my mouth inside a campervan across the border, with the man I loved watching me like I was the main course.
+I had to blink hard to keep the moment from spilling out of me.

 Water tank refilled.
 Bellies full.
 Limbs loose.
 We pointed the wheels toward Ljubljana.

-An hour later, we arrived in an industrial corner of the capital.
-Nothing fancy — a patch of pavement near a warehouse.
-But it was quiet, and safe enough to sleep.
-We curled into each other like puzzle pieces and let the day dissolve into dreams.
+An hour later we arrived in an industrial corner of the capital—nothing fancy, just a patch of pavement near a warehouse.
+But it was quiet, safe enough to sleep, and we curled into each other like puzzle pieces and let the day dissolve.

 Leave a Reply